-How To Call Your Representatives About Gun Control Following The Parkland School Shooting
+You Can & Should Call Your Reps About Gun Control After The Parkland School Shooting

 Here we are, again, as a nation reeling from a devastating mass shooting that left many people dead, all because one man had access to guns.
 It's easy to feel like the country is stuck in this endless cycle of regular devastating shootings and there's nothing we can do about it.
 And it's true, in some sense, because until laws change, there's not much that we as citizens can do.
 But you can, at least, try to push for those laws to change faster by calling your representatives about gun control.